 - Travel Awards are processed through the Scholarships & Financial Aid Office and funds will be deposited into individual University student accounts.
-Scholarships are processed through the Scholarships & Financial Aid Office and funds will be deposited into individual University student accounts. - Fellowships and Assistantships are processed through the Office of Graduate Studies and are distributed directly to the student into their personal accounts.
+Scholarships are processed through the Scholarships & Financial Aid Office and funds will be deposited into individual University student accounts. - Fellowships and Assistantships are processed through the Scholarships & Financial Aid Office and funds will be deposited into individual University student accounts.